-- 3 DMZ connect a PC with the included crossover cable to the DMZ port 5. - WAN connect the WAN port 8 with the included connector cable (dark blue plug) e. g. with the ethernet port of a DSL modem or of a cable modem. - 6 Configuration port you may optionally connect the router directly to the serial port (RS-232, V.24) of a PC.
+- Configuration port you may optionally connect the router directly to the serial port (RS-232, V.24) of a PC.
 Use the cable supplied for this purpose.
-Connect the configuration port of the LANCOM 6 with a free serial port of the PC. - Connect to power - Connect socket 2 of the unit to a power supply using the included power adapter and switch it on 1.

-(8) Operational? - After a short device self-test the Power LED will be permanently lit.
+Connect the configuration port with a free serial port of the PC. - (5) Connect to power Connect socket (2) of the unit to a power supply using the included power adapter. - Use the supplied power supply unit only!
+Using an unsuitable power supply unit may cause damage or injury. - Operational?
+After a short device self-test the Power LED will be permanently lit.
 Green LAN LEDs indicate the LAN sockets that have functioning connections.